 3. Penalty points can be claimed for a late start at the rate of 5 points after the first 15 minutes, and 1 point for every five minutes after that.

 4. In the event of a team failing to turn up without the required notice (See note F below).
 On the first occasion a warning will be issued, on the second a fine of £10.00 will be imposed.
 If a third occurs the Committee will disqualify the team at their discretion and may not allow entry in subsequent years (For scoring see C4).

 1. Players must have played for the team during the Godbold League, or IWPL members who

 (a) Are bona fide members of the club they are representing.

 (b) They have not played for any other team in the Godbold season.

 1. The dates shown in the fixtures card should be the latest date on which matches should be played.

 If teams cannot agree on an alternative date, then the original date will remain in force and the fixture MUST take place with the players available.
 If the home terrain is not available, a neutral venue can be agreed, or the away venue used.
 The Home Team is responsible for all arrangements, including notifying the Fixture Secretary of any change to the set fixture.

-2. Postponement of fixtures WILL NOT BE ALLOWED, except in the case of emergencies occurring on the evening of the match, ie thunder and lightning, flooding of the terrain, floodlight failure, ets (NOT FOR HOLIDAYS, ILLNESS, ETC) when an alternative date should be set upon the agreement to postpone.
-This date must be within 14 days of the original match date.
+2. Postponement of fixtures will require 8 days notice except in the case of emergencies occurring on the day of the fixture, ie thunder and lightning, flooding of the terrain, floodlight failure etc. An alternative date should be set upon the agreement to postpone.
+This date must be before the end of the season or points will be lost by both teams.
 Teams that re-arrange their fixture prior to the scheduled fixture date by mutual agreement will not be penalised.

 3. If a team re-arranges more than three fixtures, they will be asked to justify their actions by the Committee and this could result in their exclusion from the League the following year.